serilog-mssql/serilog-sinks-mssqlserver/README.md

 }
 ```

 As the name suggests, `columnOptionSection` is an entire configuration section in its own right.
 All possible entries and some sample values are shown below.
 All properties and subsections are optional.
+It is not currently possible to specify a `PropertiesFilter` predicate in configuration.

 ```json
 "columnOptionsSection": {